ammegandchips/EPoCH/analysis_plan/pipeline.md

 chmod +x ~/EPoCH/scripts/epoch_master.sh
 ```

-The arguments to `epoch_master.sh` are `scriptname` and `cohortORmodel`.
+The arguments to `epoch_master.sh` are `scriptname` (first) and `cohortORmodel` (second).
 The submission script can be used to submit any of the R scripts stored in `~/EPoCH/scripts/` as a job.

+(note that in Jan 2022, I had to update the scripts from PBSPro to SLURM, so e.g. qsub changed to sbatch etc)

 ```
-qsub  -v cohortORmodel="ALSPAC",scriptname="MAKE_KEY" ~/EPoCH/scripts/epoch_master.sh
+sbatch  ~/EPoCH/scripts/epoch_master.sh ALSPAC MAKE_KEY
 ```

 options for `scriptname` are: